How to Make Fried Marble Necklaces

-This inexpensive yet extremely elegant necklace is made by baking and internally cracking ordinary marbles.
+How to Make Fried Marble Necklaces these are inexpensive yet extremely elegant necklaces are made by baking and internally cracking ordinary marbles.
 Make up a few as gifts or for your next hot seller at a craft fair.
 Either way you will receive rave reviews and plenty of wonderful compliments.

 Things You’ll Need: